The do's and dont's of teaching problem solving in math

 Find two consecutive numbers whose product is 42.

 Third-grade kids should know multiplication well enough to quickly find that 6 and 7 fit the problem!
 Who in their right mind would ever use a "backhoe" (algebra) for a problem you can solve using a "small spade" (simple multiplication)!

 I know some will argue and say, "Its purpose is to learn to set up an equation."
-But for that purpose I would use some some more difficult number and not 42.
+But for that purpose I would use some more difficult number and not 42.
 Doesn't using such simple problems in algebra books just encourage students to forget common sense and simple arithmetic?

 Another example, a 3rd grade problem from Russia:

 A boy and a girl collected 24 nuts.
 The boy collected two times as many nuts as the girl.
 How many did each collect?

 You can draw a boy and a girl, draw two pockets for the boy, and one pocket for the girl.
 This visual representation easily solves the problem.

 Here is an example of a Russian problem for grades 6-8:

 An ancient problem.
 A flying goose met a flock of geese in the air and said: "Hello, hundred geese!"
 The leader of the flock answered to him: "There is not a hundred of us.
 If there were as many of us as there are and as many more and half many more and quarter as many more and you, goose, also flied with us, then there would be hundred of us."
 How many geese were there in the flock?

-(I personally would tend to set up an equation for this one but it can be done without algebra too.)
+(I personally would tend to set up an equation for this one but it can be done without algebra, as well.)

 Please see the resources section in the end of the article to locate sources for good word problems.